martin0258/university-research/thesis/thesis.md

 第五章 Conclusion
 =================

 In this thesis, we present a novel solution called TWR to the problem of TV ratings prediction problem.
 Experiment results show that the auto-selected growth version of TWR outperforms all the other models in terms of overall MAPE and MAE among all dramas.
+Thus, we conclude that weighing instances with growth function before fitting regression model largely helps improve predictions of next ratings for weekly dramas, and with high probability our only assumption on which TWR is based is valid.

 第六章 Future Work
 ==================